-South Korea is a famous, high tech nation that has taken good advantage of the capitalism agenda of managing its affairs.
+South Korea is a famous, high tech nation that has taken good advantage of the capitalist agenda of managing its affairs.
 It is highly developed with modern facilities, luxurious leisure facilities, and an established tourism sector.
-South Korea is a republic situated at the southern half of the Korean Peninsula.
+South Korea is a republic situated in the southern half of the Korean Peninsula.
 South Korea’s capital city is Seoul, which has also been the capital city for ancient kingdoms for the past six centuries.
 The city combines both ancient and modern lifestyles of the South Koreans.

 South Korea is connected to Japan by another means other than air transport, which is train transport.
-Passengers in Japan can board Japan’s trains to arrive at one of South Korea’s train stations, so remember to consider the specific destination where each of the trains will stop at in South Korea.
+Passengers in Japan can board Japan’s trains to arrive at one of South Korea’s train stations, so remember to consider the specific destination where each of the trains will stop in South Korea.

 There are luxurious hotels in every city in South Korea that offer both modernized and Korean styles.
-However, the Korean bedrooms don’t offer beds.
+However, Korean bedrooms don’t offer beds.
 Visitors sleep in mattresses on tidied on the floor.
 To ensure that the floor is not cold, a floor heating system known as the Ondol helps in warming up the stony floor during cold seasons.
 Other leisure facilities like televisions are available in every room.

 Some of the tourist attractions to visit in South Korea are:

 · The Andong village, which bears the pure traditional culture of the Koreans.

 · The Panmunjeom site that retains its initial status as from when it staged the Cold War.
 Sights of the war are still alive and they show most of the events during the war.

 · Boseong is a site to experience the majestic feel of the unique, clean, green environment; spectacular, rolling, hilly landscape; a luxurious spa and sea bath set to enable you to enjoy your tour in South Korea to the maximum.